New towns movement: Beginnings of reform

 In 1909 a greater understanding of the "urban disease" saw Britain's first town planning legislation created.
 Although technically opposed to fringe development, the Housing, Town Planning, &c.
 Act 1909 did not prevent it.
 Instead, in light of recent success with the development of Hampstead Garden Suburb, the Act, realising that suburbs were easier to develop than towns, held the ethos that good suburbs were better than bad ones.
-Although planners of the day wanted new towns, they were busy dealing with the demand for suburbs: "it is difficult for a technician to earn a living in an ivory tower" Moreover, new towns required government direction, which was beyond the scope of municipal powers alone.
+Many planners of the day may have wanted new towns, but were busy dealing with the demand for suburbs: "it is difficult for a technician to earn a living in an ivory tower" Moreover, new towns required government direction, which was beyond the scope of municipal powers alone.

 Towards the end of World War I, the Garden City principles were reasserted by the "New Townsmen" (Howard, Osborn, Purdon, and Tayler), who, referring to the success of Letchworth, proposed 100 government-supported new towns to address post-war rebuilding.
 However, the need for post-war housing resulted in new suburbs being prioritised over towns for the next two decades, with some four million high standard houses built in between the wars.
 Conversely, some attempts were made at designing rebuilding efforts as satellite towns such as Manchester's Wythenshawe and Liverpool's Speke and Knowsley, which also included provisions for industry.
-Nonetheless, these were still extensions of existing cities and not true New Towns.
+Nonetheless, these were extensions of existing cities and not true New Towns.
 Furthermore, three-quarters of all the new housing was built privately meaning a default bottom-line approach was adopted into the inter-war development efforts.

 During the inter-war years, the government created committees to study the problem of urban concentration.
-For example, the Committee on Unhealthy Areas, chaired by Neville Chamberlain (1919-1921), recommended the restriction of further industry in London and the relocation of some of the city's existing industry to garden cities.
-These studies became the origin of Chamberlain's urban decentralisation interests which led to his setting up of the Barlow Commission when he became Prime Minister.
+For example, the Committee on Unhealthy Areas (1919-1921), chaired by Neville Chamberlain, recommended the restriction of further industry in London and the relocation of some of the city's existing industry to garden cities.
+These studies became the origin of Chamberlain's urban decentralisation interests which led to his setting up of the Barlow Commission when he became prime minister.
 Further important advances included a 1935 Departmental Committee recommendation for the building of new towns in line with garden city principles, and a 1936 Special Areas Report reiterating the idea that no new industry should be allowed in London which gained public and political interest.